Spoon University Logo

-Starting September 8th, 2017, you can say goodbye to sad desk lunches because Chick’n Rice is bringing fast-casual Thai dining to the Berkeley food scene.
-Founded by the creators of restaurant delivery service Caviar, Chick’n Rice focuses on serving the popular Thai-style street food dish, Khao Mun Gai, and aims to bring authentic Thai flavors and cuisine to the table.
-We were invited to their media event to taste what they had to offer and learn about their establishment.
+Starting September 8th, 2017, you can say goodbye to sad desk lunches!
+Chick’n Rice is bringing fast-casual Thai dining to the Berkeley food scene.
+Founded by the creators of restaurant delivery service Caviar, Chick’n Rice focuses on serving the popular Thai-style street food dish Khao Mun Gai and aims to bring authentic Thai flavors and cuisine to the table, quite literally.

 Kaitlan Tseng